Mykola Kulish: Biography

-After the demobilization in 1920 he worked as an instructor for several bodies of People's Education in Oleshky uyezd as well as edited the newspaper Chervony Shliakh in Zinovyevsk.
-During this time he putted together a Ukrainian alphabet Pervynka.
+After the demobilization in 1920 he worked as an instructor for several bodies of People's Education in Oleshky uyezd as well as edited the newspaper Chervonyi Shliakh in Zinovyevsk.
+During this time he put together a Ukrainian alphabet Pervynka.
 He also started to tour around the southern Ukraine organizing various schools and helping the hungry during the famine of 1921–1922.
 He later wrote a two-part story about this in Russian, Po vesiam i selam.

-In 1922 he worked in the governorate department of People's Education in Odessa as a school inspector.
-In 1924 Kulish wrote a play 97 where he described the famine of Kherson region in 1921–1922.
-Together with another play Commune in steppes (1925) his works were staged in Kharkiv and brought him a general recognition.
-In Odessa he joined the writers' society of Hart.
+In 1922 he worked in the governorate department of People's Education in Odesa as a school inspector.
+In 1924 Kulish wrote a play 97 where he described the famine of the Kherson region in 1921–1922.
+Together with another play, Commune in steppes (1925), his works were staged in Kharkiv and brought him a general recognition.
+In Odesa he joined the writers' society of Hart.
 In 1925 returned to Zinovyevsk where he edited Chervony Shliakh.
-Later that year he moved to Kharkiv where he met with various prominent Ukrainian writers and poets such as Mykola Khvyliovy, Ostap Vyshnia, Yuriy Yanovsky, Volodymyr Sosiura, and many others.
-Here Kulish became a member of VAPLITE and worked with theatrical group Berezil led by Les Kurbas.
+Later that year, he moved to Kharkiv, where he met with various prominent Ukrainian writers and poets such as Mykola Khvyliovyi, Ostap Vyshnia, Yuriy Yanovskyi, Volodymyr Sosiura, and many others.
+Here Kulish became a member of VAPLITE and worked with the theatrical group Berezil led by Les Kurbas.

-In November 1926 he was elected as the president of VAPLITE until January 1928.
-Simultaneously with it Kulish was a member of the editorial collegiate of Chervony Shliakh.
+In November 1926, he was elected as the president of VAPLITE until January 1928.
+Simultaneously with it, Kulish was a member of the editorial collegiate of Chervonyi Shliakh.
 His works were published in the almanac Literary Fair.
-Since the end of 1929 Kulish was a member of presidium of a new literary union Politfront.
-Suddenly since 1930 all his fame was diminishing receiving all kinds of negative critical reviews.
+Since the end of 1929, Kulish was a member of the presidium of a new literary union Politfront.
+Suddenly since 1930, all his fame started diminishing receiving all kinds of negative critical reviews.
 Kulish moved out of Kharkiv back to his native Kherson region.
-After the Holodomor of 1933 he grew more and more upset with the Soviet regime.
-During that time his plays Narodny Malakhiy, Myna Mazaylo, Pathetic sonata were recognized as hostile to the communist regime.
+After the Holodomor of 1933, he grew more and more upset with the Soviet regime.
+During that time, his plays Narodnyi Malakhiy, Myna Mazailo, and Pathetic sonata were recognized as hostile to the communist regime.